eyinlojuoluwa/eyinlojuoluwa.github.io/index.md

 ## About me
 <div align="justify">
+Ajibode Adekunle is currently a PhD student in the Department of Computer Science at Queen's University, Kingston, Canada, specializing in optimizing the release management of Natural Language Processing models.
+He is conducting his research in the Maintenance, Construction and Intelligence of Software/Software Analysis and Intelligence Lab (MCIS/SAIL) under the supervision of Professor Bram Adams.
-Adekunle earns his Master's degree from the Department of Computer Science and Technology in the school of Information Science and Technology, Zhejiang Sci-Tech University, Hangzhou City, Zhejiang Province, China, under the supervision of Professor Shu Ting.
+He earned his Master's degree from the Department of Computer Science and Technology in the School of Information Science and Technology at Zhejiang Sci-Tech University, Hangzhou City, Zhejiang Province, China, under the supervision of Professor Shu Ting.
+His MSc thesis is titled "Spectrum-based Fault Localization Method Using Formulas Combination."
-He received his BSc(Ed) in Computer Science from Tai Solarin University of Education Ijagun, Ijebu Ode, Nigeria, under the supervision of Dr Ogunyinka in 2014.
+He received his BSc(Ed) in Computer Science from Tai Solarin University of Education, Ijagun, Ijebu Ode, Nigeria, under the supervision of Dr. Ogunyinka in 2014.
-He also received Nigerian Certificate in Education, a teacher's training certificate in Computer Science and Mathematics from the Federal College of Education Osiele, Abeokuta, Ogun State, Nigeria.
+Ajibode also holds a Nigerian Certificate in Education, a teacher's training certificate in Computer Science and Mathematics from the Federal College of Education, Osiele, Abeokuta, Ogun State, Nigeria.
-He has been a teacher since 2005 and has mentored many students at pre-school, high school, and post-secondary school levels.
+He has been a teacher since 2005 and has mentored many students at the pre-school, high school, and post-secondary school levels.
 </div>

 ## Research Interest
-Currently, I am researching in a broad area of Software Engineering.
-Similarly, I would be extending my research tentacle to the following fields:
+My research focuses on various aspects of Software Engineering, particularly in:
+- Large Language Model Releases
+- Release Engineering
-- Computer Education
+- Release Management
-- Data Science Application
-- Deep Learning/Machine Learning Applications
-- Learning Science and Analytics
-- Social computing
+- Repository Mining

 ## Publications